 While Medicaid covers many low-income children, coverage for adults is limited because parent eligibility income levels are set much lower than those of children.
 Unless they are disabled, even the poorest adults may be ineligible for Medicaid if they do not have children.
 Individual states set Medicaid limits and share the costs with the federal government.

-The Children's Health Insurance Program Reauthorization Act (CHIPRA), signed into law in February 2009 by President Obama, provides more children with health insurance under the Children's Health Insurance Program (CHIP).
+The Children's Health Insurance Program Reauthorization Act (CHIPRA), signed into law in February 2009 by President Obama, provides more children with health insurance under CHIP.
 This program is meant for children and pregnant women in families that do not qualify for Medicaid, but also cannot afford to buy private health insurance.

 The Healthcare Safety Net